-Common Lawn Issues
+Common Florida Lawn Weeds

 Metro Orlando FL | Kissimmee - Sanford - Leesburg

-Are plants with leaves longer than they are wide and solid triangular stems generally with a seed bulb at the top of the stem.
+These types of weeds are plants with leaves longer than they are wide and solid triangular stems generally with a seed bulb at the top of the stem.
 Sedges spread by seed and rhizome propagation.
 Sedge generally grows much taller than grass and therefore take away from the aesthetic of the lawn.

 Ready for your INSTANT quote?